 If you’d like more information about choosing a water heater, contact Ernst Heating & Cooling.
 We’ve provided HVAC services for the Metro-East area since 1951.

 Our goal is to help educate our customers in Hamel, Illinois and surrounding areas about energy and home comfort issues (specific to HVAC systems).
-For more information about sizing your new water heater and other HVAC topics, download our free Home Comfort Resource guide.
+For more information about sizing your new water heater and other HVAC topics, visit our blog.